MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOApplication.md

 Get-SPOApplication -OwningApplicationId <OwningApplicationId> -ApplicationId <ApplicationId>
 ```

-Example 3 enumerates permissions of the owning applications registered in the specified tenant.
+Example 3 list details of the guest application specified in `ApplicationId`.
+This inclues the list of guest application access permissions.
+Note that only app-only permissions are supported.

-TODO: Add portion about viewing guest app permissions in this cmdlet (1P guest app perms)

 ## PARAMETERS